I tried using AI 'Shap-E' to create 3D models from text and images on Google Colaboratory

-shap-e/sample_text_to_3d.ipynb at main openai/shap-e GitHub
+shap-e/sample_text_to_3d.ipynb at main · openai/shap-e · GitHub

 Click 'Install'.

-Select an account to install Colaboratory.
+Select the account you want to install Colaboratory on.

 The installation is now complete.
-Click 'Finish'.
+Click 'Finish.'

-Click New on the left side of the Google Drive screen.
+Click 'New' on the left side of the Google Drive screen.

 [code]!git clone https://github.com/openai/shap-e[/code]